loganrower/RaspberryPi-Troubleshooting/Pi-Connection/Buster Legacy/connect_Buster_LegacyOS.md

 # Connecting Pi Using Buster Legacy
+This is the current method that is utilized in order to use the PiCamera functionality on the Pi's.

 ## First install the latest version of Buster Legacy via the Raspberry Pi Imager desktop application